CAshutosh/AWS-CICD-Project/README.md

 `	`3.
 Test stage: The test stage will run the tests against the built artifact to ensure that everything is working as expected.
 Here, we are using AWS CodeBuild for running the tests.

 `	`4.
 Deploy stage: The deploy stage will deploy the built and tested application to the EC2 instance.
-Here, we are using AWS CodeDeploy for deploying the application.
+Here, we are using AWS CodeDeploy for deploying the application, and used AWS CodePipeline to integrate all the above stages.

 Overview of each of the phases in the buildspec.yml file: buildspec.yml file is used by AWS Code Build to build and test the source code and creates artifact.